 The IRS does not have a specific method of tracking miles.
 Some people manually track miles through an Excel spreadsheet or use hard copy logbooks.
-Technology is making recordkeeping much easier.
+With the use of smartphone apps, technology is making recordkeeping much easier.
 A mileage-tracking app, such as MileIQ, can save you time and money while reducing your stress from manual tracking.

 Maximizing your deduction

 Fifty-three-point-five cents per mile doesn’t seem like a lot.
 Those miles quickly add up.
 Driving 100 miles per week, fifty weeks per year adds up to a deduction of $2675 on your federal taxes.
 Most construction workers will drive much more than that.
 The most challenging part of taking a mileage deduction is tracking the miles.
 Technology is making it much easier and simpler.